 - Before starting, heat the milk.
 The reason we heat the milk is to speed up the procedure of setting the sauce.

 - Beat the eggs.
-The eggs can be beaten with a fork or a whisk so that when adding it gradually to the sauce, the egg whites will not curdle.
+The eggs can be beaten with a fork or a whisk so that when adding them gradually to the sauce, the egg whites will not curdle.

 - Heat the olive oil and add the flour, salt and nutmeg and mix thoroughly using a whisk, until it starts to brown.
 This is the first stage of making a roux.
 However, we want the flour to toast and release its aroma.
 This will make the bechamel sauce much tastier.